sergey-uchvatov/ConfirmBundle/README.md

 ## Usage

 Using the ConfirmBundle is very simple.
-In short, you simple forward your request with some options.
+In short, you simply forward your request with some options.

 Example: